ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 Securing the endpoints through which secrets are accessed is crucial.
 Implementing Transport Layer Security (TLS) ensures that data remains encrypted during transmission.
-Additionally, employing multi-factor authentication (MFA) at these access points further enhances security by adding an extra layer of verification, reducing the risk of unauthorized access due to compromised credentials.
+Additionally, employing multi-factor authentication (MFA) at these access points further enhances security by adding an extra layer of verification, reducing the risk of unauthorised access due to compromised credentials.

 ## Misuse and Compromise of Secrets

-The security of secrets is perpetually at risk from various types of cyber attacks, making vigilance and proactive defenses essential.
+The security of secrets is perpetually at risk from various types of cyberattacks, making vigilance and proactive defenses essential.
 Understanding these threats and implementing robust security measures can significantly mitigate the risk of a breach.